 For example, Leresche puts all her expenses on a credit card; when she pays it in full every month, she “taxes” herself 10% and puts that amount right back into savings.
 It both discourages spending too much and gives her savings an additional kick.

-And when Leresche and her partner started house hunting, they didn’t set a budget based on what they could afford on their current jobs, but what they could afford if they had to work for minimum wage.
-They still found a move-in ready, three-bedroom home in a neighborhood they love—and at a price that she felt comfortable with.
+And when Leresche and her partner found a move-in ready three-bedroom home, it was at a price they could afford if they had to work for minimum wage, not their current incomes.
 “It just involves looking at priorities and figuring out what’s important.
 Everyone is different,” she says.

 4. Count on yourself for retirement savings.